Overview & How to Apply

 - Italian Studies.

-Students interested in the Franco-Arab Studies concentration apply to the MA; all other students apply directly to the PhD program.
+Students apply directly to the PhD program.
 All students in the PhD program may receive the MA degree en route after satisfactory completion of all of the second year requirements.
 Please follow the links above for more information about any of these concentrations.

 For students applying to the doctoral program with the MA in hand, appropriate placement and course transfer will be determined on a case-by-case basis by the Director of Graduate Studies (DGS) in consultation with the Graduate Advisors.
 The Department may transfer up to 4 courses (12 credits) into the PhD program and in very exceptional cases up to 9 (27 credits).
 For these students transferring a total of 9 courses (27 credits), the Research Paper (Thesis Substitute) and the 2nd-year qualifying exams are waived.